-On each matter to be voted upon, you have one vote for each share of common stock you owned as of December 7, 2009.
+On each matter to be voted upon, you have one vote for each share of common stock you owned as of the close of business on December 6, 2010.

 What if I return a proxy card but do not make specific choices?